ajessu/jobeet-docs/en/the-data-model.rst

 Final Thoughts
 --------------

 That's all.
-I have warned you in the introduction.
+I did warned you in the introduction.

 Tomorrow we will talk about one of the most used paradigm in web frameworks, the